 The inaugural working papers series hosted by the DKU Center of Climate and Sustainability seeks submissions of original research works in line with the NRI’s thematic areas.
 Accepted papers will be open-access publications issued at the NRI DKU’s website dedicated to the dissemination of research to interested academic and scientific community and broader audience.
 Each paper will be assigned separate DOI followed by a discrete appearance date and tailored announcement and dissemination.

-Authors are invited to submit research works examining energy, water resources, land and agriculture, climate, sustainable logistics and other areas relevant to the thematic scope of the Conference.
+Authors are invited to submit research works examining climate, energy, water resources, land and agriculture, sustainable logistics and other areas relevant to the thematic scope of the series.
 Working paper series seeks research evidence about new scientific inventions and novel ways of applications of scientific discoveries in the above-mentioned areas, as well as an important account of functioning, contextualization and customization of both novel and existing application of science as pertinent to countries in Central Asia.

-Working paper form and concept
+Working paper form and concept: